• Skip to primary navigation

 A Pinterest pin for Christmas wafer cookies.

 Thank you for stopping by the One Hot Oven blog.
-Please leave a comment to say Hello or just let me know what you are baking these days, I always love hearing from fellow bakers.
-Have any questions or just want to chat about the recipe?
-My contact information is on my about page, and I’ll be happy to help.
+Please leave a comment to say Hello, or just let me know what you are baking these days; I always love hearing from fellow bakers.
+Do you have any questions or want to chat about the recipe?
+My contact information is on my About page, and I’ll be happy to help.

 About Jere'